openai/lean-gym/README.md

 lean --run src/repl.lean
 ```

-Starts a fresh REPL, returning an empty response object once it is ready.
+Starts a fresh REPL.
 Once started, the REPL accepts the following commands:

 - `init_search`: takes a declaration name as well as a list of open namespaces
 to initialize a search at the given declaration, returning the initial tactic
 state (along with a fresh `search_id` and `tactic_state_id`).